kadras-io/github-reusable-workflows/README.md

-# Cloud Native Utils
+# GitHub Reusable Workflows

-A collection of utilities to use in cloud native projects.
+A collection of reusable workflows for Kadras projects.